JHU-EP-Intro2GPU/EN605.617/README.md

-This is the very latest version of the README file for the basic Introduction To GPU Programming Course.
+This is the (tweaked) very latest version of the README file for the basic Introduction To GPU Programming Course.